TheHive-Project/CortexDocs/admin/admin-guide.md

 Job report can also be cached.
 If an analyzer is executed against the same observable, the previous report can be returned without re-executing the analyzer.
 The cache is used only if the second job occurs within `cache.job` (the default is 10 minutes).
+This setting can be overridden by analyzer in analyzer's configuration.
 ```
 cache {
   job = 10 minutes